 The most accurate means of finding Local Mean Time was made by astronomers, using meridian circle telescopes i.e. those whose movement was limited to a great circle through one's location and the N/S poles.
 These could precisely measure the transit of the sun (or other bright stars) and, using almanac tables, provide LMT.

 Phase 3 - National Mean Time is Standard and is widely available though the introduction of the telegraph.

 The introduction of the electric telegraph, driven by commercial interests - most particularly the Railways, who needed unified cross country time for time-tabling and signalling - drove countries to establish National Mean Time (together with the introductions of the Time Zones) in the 1880s.
-Although the Railways are usually credited with forcing the introduction of national time, the first country to make the change was New Zealand - with no railways, but they needed to synchronise the telegraph system between North and South islands.
+Although, in most countries, the Railways are credited with forcing the introduction of national time, the first country to make the change was New Zealand - they needed to synchronise the telegraph system between North and South islands.

 Against this background, in Phases 1 & 2, Various horological methods that reflect the changing cultural needs can be followed in the following four pages.